ckzlbulut/RestAssured/README.md

 ## RestAssured
-⚠️ project is only for Jenkins test.
+⚠️ This project is only for Jenkins test.